Hexa-Pay/.github/README.md

-# HexaPay
+# Lawbot
-Pay Together, Stay Connected
+Law At Your Ease !!